mohammad-osseily/FurniSphere-fullstack/README.md

 - As a user, I want to browse the furniture collection, so I can find pieces that suit my taste and needs.
 - As a user, I want to view the furniture in 360 degrees, so I can see the product from all angles and better understand its design and quality.
 - As a user, I want to be able to edit in the space of the room.

+### Admin Stories

+- As an admin, I want to update the order status, so I can keep customers informed about the progress of their orders.
+- As an admin, I want to update user profiles, so I can manage customer information and provide better service.
+- As an admin, I want to edit the 3D model positions, so I can ensure the furniture items are displayed accurately in the virtual space.
+- As an admin, I want to add new products to the furniture collection, so the catalog remains up to date with the latest offerings.
 <br><br>
 <!-- Tech stack -->
 <img src="./readme/title3.svg"/>